waydabber/BetterDisplay/README.md

 ### Features

 - **NEW: DDC control on M2 Pro/Max Macs!**
-- **NEW: DDC control via the built-in HDMI 2.0 port of M1 Macs (M1 Mac mini, M1 MacBook Pro, M1 Mac Studio)**
+- **NEW: DDC control via the built-in HDMI port of Apple Silicon Macs (mini, MacBook Pro, Mac Studio)!**
 - Convert your internal and natively connected external displays to smoothly-scaled HiDPI displays on Apple Silicon - now even without mirroring a dummy (displays with notch, HDR, HDCP, high refresh rate fully supported)! *
 - Reach the full brightness potential of your XDR or HDR display - XDR brightness upscale to 1600 nits, external HDR display brightness upscale also supported.
 This feature requires an Apple Silicon Mac. *
 - Change the display's brightness, volume and colors via software and hardware (DDC) control via sliders and native or custom keyboard shortcuts!